citeccyr/CyrCitEc_method/README.md

-# CyrCitEc as branch of CitEcCyr
+# CyrCitEc is a branch of CitEcCyr

-CitEcCyr creates an open data for citation content analysis (CCA).
+CyrCitEc creates an open data for the citation content analysis (CCA), but CitEcCyr creates open data for the traditional citation analysis.

-A concept and a workflow diagram of CitEcCyr see at https://github.com/citeccyr/CitEcCyr/wiki).
+A concept and a workflow diagram of CitEcCyr see at https://github.com/sparinov/CitEcCyr/wiki).

 The CitEcCyr/CyrCitEc project is funded by RANEPA (http://www.ranepa.ru/)